 Competition for technology talent is fierce; a 2022 study by Gartner found only 29% of IT workers have a high intent to stay with their current employer and this includes those at the most senior levels.
 CIOs have comparatively shorter tenures compared with other C-level leaders, and our own research found that while just under a third of CIOs moved roles over the course of the pandemic, this figure has been on the rise since the beginning of the year (2022).
 With an average tenure of three years and 10 months, it is reasonable to assume that many CIOs will soon be looking to make a move as they approach the four-year mark.

-In a competitive talent market, this may pose a challenge for businesses looking to attract top-tier CIOs, and equally, organisations that do not provide clear progression opportunities to those with the ambition and potential to step into the CIO role, may soon see their top talent seeking new opportunities.
+In a competitive talent market, this may pose a challenge for businesses looking to attract top-tier CIOs, and equally, organizations that do not provide clear progression opportunities to those with the ambition and potential to step into the CIO role, may soon see their top talent seeking new opportunities.

 How can Odgers Berndtson help?